AnnyKong/cse163-20su-final/README.md

 3.2.
-Run the following Python script and see results in `results/`
+Run the following Python script and see results in `results/` (We also included a results gallery for RQ2 in `docs/`)

 ```
 python3 cse163_final_part2.py